masashitanimura/2.0/pages/userguide/userguide_createhls.md

 toc: true
 ---

-Create an HTTP Live Stream (HLS) out of an existing H.264/AAC stream.
+Create an HTTP Live Stream (HLS) out of an existing H.264/AAC, H.265/AAC streams.
 HLS is used to stream live feeds to iOS devices such as iPhones and iPads.
 Please see `createHLSStream` [API](api_createHLSStream.html) for more details.